Using GraphQLite with Other SQLite Extensions

 sqlite_vec.load(conn)

-# Create graph nodes
+# Create graph nodes (documents)

-conn.execute("SELECT cypher('CREATE (n:Document {id: \"doc1\", title: \"Introduction\"})')")
+conn.execute("SELECT cypher('CREATE (n:Document {doc_id: \"doc1\", title: \"Introduction to Graphs\"})')")

 conn.execute("""

-CREATE VIRTUAL TABLE IF NOT EXISTS embeddings USING vec0(
+CREATE VIRTUAL TABLE IF NOT EXISTS doc_embeddings

 doc_id TEXT PRIMARY KEY,